Scripture & the Rosary:

 welcome to our in-depth study of Scripture & the Rosary

 We invite groups and individuals to become acquainted with Turning to God’s Word Catholic Bible studies through Scripture & the Rosary: New Testament Mysteries, Old Testament Parallels, which has been granted an imprimatur.
 Although no longer available in print, the first six lessons can be downloaded from our website.
 The remaining 20 lessons are posted throughout the liturgical year along with their related online study pages.
 Click here to access Lesson 1 through Lesson 3.
-If you have a Bible-study question or comment, you can contact our authors any time by using one of the “ask us your question” or “what do you think” buttons on any online study page.
+If you have a Bible-related question or comment, you can use one of the “ask us your question” or “what do you think” buttons on any online study page to contact our authors.

 open with prayer